-Our hearts play a huge roll in our libido.
-Our minds play a huge roll.
+Our hearts play a huge role in our libido.
+Our minds play a huge role.
 Put our hearts and minds together and you get an overall attitude.

 In 1985, Michael Scheier of Carnegie-Mellon University and Charles Carver, University of Miami, conducted a study that proved optimism could affect health.
 This was ground breaking for the positive psychology movement.
 (See the study here.)

 Dec.
 2012, a study conducted by Pia Aravena and associates in France shows that positive sentence structure can literally enhance physical performance.
 More specifically, it was action words in affirming sentences.
 Volunteers, while gripping a sensor, heard a variety of verbs (i.e. throw or scratch) in different sentence structures.
 The researchers observed increased strength on the grip sensor when words were presented in affirmative sentences.
 No change in strength was observed when the word was used in a negative context (i.e. don’t throw)

 The theory behind positive affirmations is that through repeating and thinking positive phrases a manifest change in your physical life will happen.
 Does the phrase positive affirmation conjure the Saturday Night Live Skit, ‘Daily Affirmations with Stuart Smalley?’
 Well, this study says, “Ridicule positive affirmations no more!”